-- Once certified, all DBEs must submit a "No Change Affidavit" , "Personal Net Worth Statement" and the firm's most recent tax return annually to reconfirm their company's eligibility status.
+Once certified, all DBEs must submit the following information annually to reconfirm their company's eligibility status.

 Interstate DBE Certification Process

-New Hampshire has a streamlined DBE certification process for out of state firms.
-Firms must be currently certified as a DBE in their home state in order to apply for New Hampshire certification.
-To apply for New Hampshire DBE certification, please print, complete and mail the following forms and requested information to the NHDOT for processing.
+Firms must be currently certified as a DBE in their home state in order to apply for certification in New Hampshire.
+To apply for New Hampshire DBE certification, please forward your request, along with a copy of the firm's current home state DBE certification letter, to the following address for review and processing.

 The NHDOT reserves the right to request additional information from the applicant to assist with DBE certification.
-The NHDOT is the sole DBE certifying agency for New Hampshire.
-Please direct any questions to DBE Coordinator David Cloutier at 603-271-6612 or email@example.com.
+The NHDOT is the sole DBE certifying agency for the State of New Hampshire.
+Please direct any questions to DBE Coordinator David Cloutier at 603-271-6612 or via email at email@example.com

 DBE Program Regulation